Nordstrom/chefdk_bootstrap/README.md

 * because it supports [Microsoft DSC](https://msdn.microsoft.com/en-us/PowerShell/DSC/overview).
 The user running the install will
 * need to be able to run powershell commands as Administrator.
 Powershell command "Set-ExecutionPolicy Unrestricted" may be neeeded to allow commands to run.

-* If you are on a Mac you will need a minimum of OS/X 11.12, Sierra.
-Some limited testing has been done with 10.11.
+* If you are on a Mac you will need a minimum of OS/X 11.13.

-* If you are behind a proxy, you will need to export these [proxy environment variables](#if-you-are-behind-a-proxy) first.
+* If you need to use a proxy for internet access, you will need to export these [proxy environment variables](#if-you-are-behind-a-proxy) first.

 ## Windows Quickstart